alex040428/Final_Project_Geol0069/README.md

-# Comparing Unsupervised and Supervised Land-Cover Classification in Cardiff, Wales
+# Evaluating K-means Clustering and Gradient Boosting for Five-Class Land-Cover Mapping in Cardiff Using Sentinel-2 Imagery

 ## A Sentinel-2 Case Study using K-means Clustering and Gradient Boosting

-This repository presents a GEOL0069 AI4EO land-cover classification project for **Cardiff, Wales**.
-The project compares an **unsupervised K-means clustering workflow** with a **supervised Gradient Boosting workflow** using a Sentinel-2 Level-2A surface reflectance composite, NDVI, NDBI, and ESA WorldCover-derived reference labels.
+This project presents a GEOL0069 AI4EO project focused on five-class land-cover classification in **Cardiff, Wales**, using Sentinel-2 satellite imagery.
+It compares two machine-learning approaches: **K-means clustering**, a supervised method that groups pixels by spectral similarity, and **Gradient Boosting**, an unsupervised method trained with ESA WorldCover-derived reference labels.

+The analysis uses a Sentinel-2 Level-2A surface reflectance composite, including visible, near-infrared and short-wave infrared bands, together with NDVI and NDBI.
+These features are used to classify Cardiff into five land-cover classes: Urban, Tree and shrub, Water, Open land / Bare, and Grass and crop.

-The project is a **single-area, single-composite classification comparison**, not a multi-year change detection study.
-Both methods use the same Sentinel-2 feature stack, so differences in the outputs can be interpreted mainly as differences in modelling approach rather than differences in input imagery.
+Both models use the same Sentinel-2 feature stack, allowing differences in the final maps to be interpreted mainly as the result of modelling strategy rather than differences in input data.
+The project evaluates model accuracy, mapped class area, spatial agreement, limitations, and the environmental cost of the workflow.

 <details open>
 <summary><strong>Table of Contents</strong></summary>